espseongsm/Parkinson_Disease_Diagnosis/README.md

 This is a brief summary of the project.
 If you want to know more, please refer to the linked analysis report and R code as above.

+The purpose of this project is to figure out how tuning hyperpameter improves the predictive performance and what value of fold is suitable for cross validation.

+**The ridge logistic regression is the best method for this dataset.** Let me explain as below.

 ### Concept of Analysis

 The purpose is to predict the positiveness of the Parkinson disease from voice-related data of participants such as pitch periods, voice noise, and perturbation.
 Important variables will be discussed in detail.